-Find out why declawing is being considered and introduce adopters to effective alternatives like nail caps, scratching posts, and scratching deterrents such as Sticky Paws.
+Find out why declawing is being considered and introduce adopters to effective alternatives like nail caps, scratching posts and scratching deterrents such as Sticky Paws.
 Have these resources available on-site to make it easier for adopters to do the right thing and remind them that you'll be available to help if problems come up at home.
 Let pet owners know why declawing should be a last resort.
 You can also encourage them to adopt cats who are already declawed.
 This approach leads to adoption, plus a more informed pet owner.

-support homes long-term instead of investigating them once.
+Adopters Welcome policies support homes for the long run instead of investigating them once.

 Performing home visits takes time and ties up space and other resources that could save more pets in your care or in your community.
 These visits also risk putting adopters on the defensive, which damages your relationship.
 They are less likely to see you as a resource.
-You will also miss potential adopters who choose to avoid the visit altogether and look for pets elsewhere.
+You will also miss potential adopters who choose to you about an adopter?
+Challenge yourself to find five dog owners you know who have a fence and five you know who do not.
+Are the five with fences better pet owners?
+Are their dogs happier and healthier?
+Which dogs spend more time with their family members on walks?